50shadesofgwei/funding-rate-arbitrage/README.md

 Given that the repo is under active development, it is recommended that you run the bot on testnet for a while first to ensure that the configuration is correct before putting any capital at stake.

-/// No fees will be charged for running this bot, but if you happen to be inclined to charity the address is 0x7D8127Da2E23c5b371Ee436303BDCCe1c252afb1 ///
+(No fees will be charged for running this bot, but if you happen to be inclined to charity the address is 0x7D8127Da2E23c5b371Ee436303BDCCe1c252afb1)

 > *All code contained within this repository is distrubuted freely under the MIT License*